Masala Herb

 • 📖 Recipe

 This recipe is part of our Japanese food series.
-Momoko, our Japanese food expert is sharing your recipe for homemade pickled ginger sushi.
+Momoko, our Japanese food expert, is sharing your recipe for homemade pickled ginger sushi.

+Japanese pickled ginger are preserved ginger slices.
 It's a traditional Japanese method to preserve ginger roots and people still make them from scratch at home in Japan.

 The slices are most commonly served with sushi and are known to be beneficial to digestion.
 Ginger also takes away any fishy smell.